-One of the most effective ways to make your garden more wildlife friendly is to add some water!
+Even small ponds can support a wealth of species and collectively, ponds play a key role in supporting freshwater wildlife.
+One of the most effective ways to make your garden or local green space more wildlife friendly is to add some water!

-Some pond plants can be very invasive and will cause trouble for your pond life.
+Some pond plants can be very invasive and can quickly take over, so it's important to research your plant of choice before introducing it to your new pond.
 Safe plants for your pond include:

 Plants for deep water